 There are so many web pages floating around the Internet that attempt to explain weight loss and body contouring options.
 You’re willing to read up and discover which one is right for you — but where do you even start?

 While diet and exercise are logical solutions to many health and beauty concerns, they’re not a perfect fix.
 That’s where plastic surgery comes in — but don’t let the word “surgery” scare you.
-Beyond invasive surgeries like traditional liposuction, there are safe, non-invasive fat removal options that produce incredible, long-lasting results.
+Beyond surgical procedures like traditional liposuction, there are safe, non-invasive fat removal options that produce incredible, long-lasting results.

 Emerald Laser and CoolSculpting are both non-invasive fat removal procedures.
 Read on for a thorough comparison of these two popular laser fat loss techniques.